Ridham-Savaliya/Formboost/README.md

 ## Usage

-The FormBoost application provides the following key features:
+The Formboom application provides the following key features:

 1. **Form Builder**: Create and customize forms with a wide range of input fields, validation rules, and advanced features.
 2. **Data Management**: Collect and store form submissions in a secure database, with options for exporting data in various formats.